Ho Chi Minh: Legacy

 1954 postage stamp of Hồ Chí Minh with Chinese Leader Mao Zedong and Soviet Leader Georgy Malenkov.

-The Socialist Republic of Vietnam still praises the legacy of Uncle Hồ (Bác Hồ), the Bringer of Light (Chí Minh).
-Although Hồ Chí Minh wished for his body to be cremated and his ashes spread to North, Central, and South Vietnam, the body instead is embalmed on view in a mausoleum.
+Although Hồ Chí Minh wished for his body to be cremated and his ashes spread in North, Central, and South Vietnam, the body instead is embalmed on view in a mausoleum.
 His image is featured in many public buildings and schoolrooms, and other displays of reverence.
 There is at least one temple dedicated to him, built in then Việt Cộng-controlled Vĩnh Long shortly after his death in 1970.